alexnm/re-ducks/README.md

 ### Tests
 One of the main advantages of `redux` is that you can easily do unit tests for your `reducers`, `action creators` and `selectors`.
 And with a small effort, you can do the same for the `operations`.

-Ultimately, this split we made is also helping you see what you need to test inside each duck.
+Ultimately, this split proposed here is also helping you see what you need to test inside each duck.
 This example is using `mocha` and `expect.js`.
 ```javascript
 import expect from "expect.js";
 import reducer from "./reducers";